codurance/site/_posts/2018-10-01-safety-musings.md

 ## Next

-There will be a second post about Techniques.
+There will be a second post about Techniques (because they too affect the safety of our code).
 And then a conclusion (same post, another one, ...)